 Elevation: Big Sister – 2,936 m, Middle Sister – 2,769 m, Little Sister – 2,694 m

-Faith, Hope, and Charity, the individual mountains that make up the Three Sisters Mountain visible almost everywhere in Canmore.
-These Canmore mountains are revered by all locals and are the majestic and easily recognizable icons of the town.
+Faith, Hope, and Charity, the individual mountains that make up the Three Sisters Mountain, visible almost everywhere in Canmore.
+These Canmore mountains are revered by all locals and are the town’s majestic and easily recognizable icons.